 Entertainment

-Bob Dylan is the only person to have won both an Oscar and a Nobel Peace Prize.
+Bob Dylan is the only person to have won an Oscar and a Nobel Peace Prize.

-Every Academy Wards Oscar winner cannot sell their Oscar trophy. they would have to sell it back to the Academy for $1.
+Every Academy Award Oscar winner cannot sell their Oscar trophy.
+They would have to sell it back to the Academy for $1.

 Over 106 million people watched the finale of MASH on February 28, 1983, which was the largest audience for a TV series finale.